petradecheva/MicrobiomeApp/README.md

 1. Go to the website
 2. Upload needed files (*description :bookmark_tabs: is to the right, if new - download 📥 the reference files from the "Read Me" box and upload them instead*)
 3. Press the "Add" button
-4. Once the plot is visualized, use the controls to the left to filter data and reload plots
+4. Once the plot is visualized, use the controls to the left to filter data and update plots
 5. Add more plots by going to the menu or remove one at a time by pressing the "Remove" button on the plot you want to be deleted

 ## Running locally (Step by step)